-Luke Perry Rep Offers Update About His Condition As ‘90210’ Co-Stars Ban Together To Support Him
+Luke Perry Rep Offers Update About His Condition As ‘90210’ Co-Stars Band Together To Support Him

 Unfortunately, no further details about Luke Perry’s health have been revealed.
 While there have been multiple reports about Luke’s health since he had the stroke days ago, his rep has yet to confirm anything else.

 The latest news follows a string of reports about Luke Perry’s shocking stroke.
-On Thursday, February 28, it was confirmed that first responders had been called to Luke’s Sherman Oaks, California home the previous day.
+On Thursday, February 28, it was confirmed that first responders had been called to Luke’s Sherman Oaks, California, home the previous day.
 The Los Angeles Fire Department was the first to receive the call.
 However, the department refused to offer an immediate response to the media in reference to the call.
 Later, it was confirmed that Luke Perry had been hospitalized.

-Ironically, Luke Perry’s massive stroke occurred on the same day the highly anticipated reboot of 90210 was announced.
+Ironically, Luke Perry’s massive stroke occurred on the same day the highly-anticipated reboot of 90210 was announced.
 As expected, the reboot has garnered lots of attention because the new six-part series will feature the majority of the original cast.
 But ironically, Luke Perry is not slated to reprise his classic role in the new series set to premiere this summer.

-Following Luke’s stroke, multiple 90210 stars including Shannen Doherty and Ian Ziering took to social media to show their support of the 52-year-old actor.
-As previously reported on Inquisitr, Shannen Doherty took to Instagram with a candid, memorable photo of herself with Luke Perry during their time on 90210.
+Following Luke’s stroke, multiple 90210 stars, including Shannen Doherty and Ian Ziering, took to social media to show their support of the 52-year-old actor.
+As previously reported on The Inquisitr, Shannen Doherty took to Instagram with a candid, memorable photo of herself with Luke Perry during their time on 90210.

-With the photo, she wrote, “My friend.
+“My friend.
 Holding you tight and giving you my strength.
-You got this.”
+You got this,” she caption the photo.

 View this post on Instagram